danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Environments variables in HTML5.
 How not to harcode the url
 - [ ] Enviroment variables in Service
 - [ ] Refactor of the service and some test coverage after the poc
+- [ ] Validation the correct input in the service. surely with tests
 - [ ] Send a mail with an account.
 The idea it could be neccesary, at least to the edge cases
 - [ ] Basic integration of in azure with Moodle.
 Tests
 - [ ] Basic integration in azure with Holded.
 Test